 • tuberculosis;

-• eNT pathology(sinusitis, frontal sinusitis, otitis media, sinusitis).
+• ENT pathology(sinusitis, frontal sinusitis, otitis, sinusitis).

 Ciprofloxacin and Ceftriaxone